Skip to main content

 The Endocrine System’s Orchestration

 The human body operates through a complex network of signaling molecules, with hormones serving as internal messengers.
 The hypothalamic-pituitary-gonadal (HPG) axis represents a central control system for male hormonal regulation.
-The hypothalamus releases gonadotropin-releasing hormone (GnRH) in a pulsatile manner, which then prompts the to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+The hypothalamus releases gonadotropin-releasing hormone (GnRH) in a pulsatile manner, which then prompts the pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 LH stimulates the Leydig cells in the testes to produce testosterone, while FSH supports sperm production.
 Testosterone, in turn, exerts a negative feedback on the hypothalamus and pituitary, modulating the release of GnRH, LH, and FSH.